thegetty/quire-docs/content/documentation/for-developers.md

 ### `quire-cli`

-Quire CLI is written in JavaScript and requires [Node.js 12.18.3 LTS](https://nodejs.org) to run.The following commands are available:
+Quire CLI is written in JavaScript and requires [Node.js 12.18.3 LTS](https://nodejs.org) to run.
+The following commands are available:

 | Command | Description |
 | -------------- | -------------- |